biohazard999/Xenial.Framework/docs/guide/model-builders-buddy.md

 <<< @/guide/samples/DemoTaskHighlightAfterModelBuilderClass.cs{11-12}

 ::: tip
-By following the recommended naming covention of `ModelClass.ModelBuilder.cs` for  these model builders and applying the suffix ModelBuilder to the original class name
-one can make full use of file naming in VisualStudio.
+By following the recommended naming covention of `ModelClass.ModelBuilder.cs` for  these model builders and applying the suffix ModelBuilder to the original class name it becomes possible to make full use of file naming in Visual Studio.
 :::

 ## Property Level